flaxandteal/dp-compose/v2/README.md

 Eventually move this v2 directory as root - remove all other directories/files.
 So a single source of truth.

+## Setup

+Completely optional but it might be a good idea to clean the Docker environment - purge all containers/volumes/images and start fresh.
+Any issues then definitely give this a go first.

+For everything to work as expected make sure of the following:

+- `git clone` in same dir and level all relevant ONS repos in [manifests](manifests) dir (you will see errors if this is not as expected)
+- optional: add an alias - something like `alias dpc='docker-compose --project-dir . -f profiles/static-files.yml'` this makes life a bit easier

+## Usage

+Please follow the instructions in [stacks README](./stacks/README.md) to run each stack

 ## code structure

 The required configs and scripts have been structured as follows: